Shaping the Vision for Azure Quota Experience

 Establishing a shared understanding of user needs

-Visualizing Insights into Journey Map
+Visualizing Insights into a Journey Map

 2. Vision & Alignment